samartzidis/magicstick.io/docs/README.md

 ### Wired Connection

 This is the simplest mode of connection and your keyboard should just work by plugging it into the USB-A female port (the bigger USB port) of the device labelled **A** in the diagram.
-You will need a **USB-A to Firewire** cable.
+You will need a **USB-A to Lightning** cable.

 The micro-USB connection labelled **B** must be connected to one of your PC's USB ports.